snappizz/engraving-challenges/meta/general-rules.md

 engraving shortcomings.
 Here it is specifically important to commit each modification individually as we're very interested in the impact such fixes will have on an already beautified score.
+So, if adjusting a dynamic makes a slur move and collide with something else, please make a commit in that state and then a separate commit for fixing the collision that ensued.

 ---